rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

-# Objects: state and behaviour
+# Classes: state and behaviour

 Imagine we had these user stories for a bank: